sandrinebytes/Exploring-Firewall-Behavior-with-Nmap-Scans/README.md

 ```bash
 nc -lvnp 80
 ```
+⚡ Observation: Ports that respond indicate they are open or reachable, confirming the firewall rules.

 # Step 5: Scan Open Ports with Nmap

-## Scan ports 22 and 80 on the target
+I open the firewall script in vim to review the rules, then run an Nmap scan to test port availability:
 ```bash
 nmap -p22,80 10.0.2.15
 ```
-## Before scanning, we open the firewall script in vim to review the rules, then run nmap -p22,80 10.0.2.15 to test port availability.
-Port 22 shows as open (SSH) and port 80 shows as open (HTTP).

-📸 Screenshot showing vim firewall.sh opened to view the firewall script, followed by running nmap -p22,80 to test port availability before applying any additional rules.
-Port 22 shows as open (SSH) and port 80 shows as open (HTTP).
+📸Screenshot showing vim firewall.sh to review the firewall rules, followed by running nmap -p22,80.
+Port 22 is open (SSH), and port 80 is open (HTTP) before applying any additional rules.

 ![Netcat Open Ports](netcat_open_ports.png)

 📸Screenshot showing Nmap scan results: port 22 is open (SSH), and port 80 is filtered (HTTP).

 ![Nmap Open & Filtered Ports](nmap_open_filtered_ports.png)

+⚡ Observation: The scan confirms that firewall rules affect port visibility, with port 22 fully open and port 80 filtered.